Deltacron/Code_Challenge_01/README.md

 Write a React app that utilize api from the above url
 <ul>
 	<li>Use redux / context api for state management and Axios (or similar library) for fetching data from APIs.</li>
-	<li>Utilize the apis and create Home page with at least three categories using the 'Resources' panel in the above website. </li>
+	<li>Utilize the apis and create Home page with at least three categories using the 'Resources' panel from the above website. </li>
 	<li>When user clicks on a category, it will navigate to another page with list of subitems in that category.</li>
 	<li>Display spinner or placeholder component while the API request is ongoing.</li>
 	<li>Make it look decent.
 NO need for super sophisticated design, but a minimum, make it somewhat responsive so that it doesn’t look terrible on a mobile phone.
 Add images for each device.</li>